nova-model/nova-tutorial/episodes/05-Working-with-Trame.md

 `nova-trame` provides several key components that simplify UI development.
 Here are some of the most important:

+*   **Layout & Theme Management (`ThemedApp`):** `nova-trame` provides a default layout and theme that will give your application a consistent look and feel to other NOVA applications.
+If needed, you can still customize or override the defaults.
 *   **`InputField`:** This component simplifies the creation of various input fields (text fields, dropdowns, checkboxes, etc.).
 It automatically integrates with Pydantic models to load labels, hints, and validation rules, reducing the amount of code you need to write.
 It also supports debouncing and throttling for improved performance.
 *   **Layout Components:** `nova-trame` provides layout components that help you structure your UI.
 These components are based on CSS Flexbox and Grid layouts, making it easy to create responsive and visually appealing UIs.
 The main layout components include:
     *   **`GridLayout`:** Creates a grid with a specified number of columns.
 You can use `GridLayout` to arrange your UI elements in a structured grid layout.